Chapter 3: Implementing Custom Business Logic

 Writing Business Logic

-After selecting and adding the "Run JS Script" node from the node list to the canvas, edit the script code.
+After selecting and adding the "Run JS Script" node to the canvas from the node list, edit the script code.

 In the code editor, you can view and select global and node variables on the left.
 After writing, click the "Debug Node" button on the right to quickly debug the code.
 You can also view relevant guidance documentation at the bottom: